chadyzogheib/portfolio-react/README.md

 # portfolio-react
-My first portfolio created in React so I can learn something new
+My first portfolio, created in React so I can learn something new